GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 Congratulations you created your first renderer!

-Note that if your data transformation is simple (e.g., a single cumulative sum), you could do this directly in Python by creating a new parameter, eliminating the need for a custom renderer.
+Note that if your data transformation is simple (e.g., a single cumulative sum), you could (and should!) do this directly in Python by creating a new parameter, eliminating the need for a custom renderer.
 Here, we mainly use this example to introduce custom renderers in MIRO.

 Now that we have created our first small custom renderer, we can start working on some more complex renderers.